 • Flexible payment options.
 Your needs are unique, and your personal loan should be customized for you.
 Look for a lender that lets you choose the size of the loan and how long you take to pay it off.
 Looking for a lower monthly payment?
 Pick a loan with a longer term.
 Or choose a shorter-term loan to save on interest.

-• Low or no fees.
+• Low or no upfront fees.
 Some lenders charge loan origination fees, which can make your loan more costly.
 Look for lenders that offer personal loans with no origination fees so you can use more of the balance to meet your goals.

 There are several factors that not only affect your chances of getting approved for a personal loan, they also determine the rate you’re offered.
 These include your credit history, employment history, income, and current debt levels.
 And while having great credit may help you qualify for lower rates, you don’t need perfect credit to secure a personal loan.

 When you take out a personal loan, you agree to pay it back in a series of monthly payments for a fixed amount of time.
 The amount of your monthly payment depends on the size of the loan, your interest rate, and the personal loan repayment term — or how long you have to pay it off.